 It’s not Microsoft’s fault – the Haswell processors used in the Surface Pro 2 are still current models.
 The Surface Pro 3 uses the same generation of processor.

 However, where the Pro 2 uses an Intel Core i5-4200U chip, the top Pro 3 gets an upgrade to a Core i7 CPU.
-Microsoft says the performance improvement will be just 10 per cent, but that may refer to the i5 edition, which uses an i5-4300U CPU.
+Microsoft says the performance improvement is just 10 per cent, but that may refer to the i5 edition, which uses an i5-4300U CPU.

-There will also be a Core i3 version, which will be a bit cheaper.
+There is also a Core i3 version, which starts at just £639.
 All versions of the Pro 2 used i5-type chips.

 What’s the same?Size changes and tech improvements aside, many of the core ideas of the Microsoft Surface Pro 3 are taken from the Pro 2.
 It’s a serious device that can double as a laptop, while having a bit more fun as a tablet on the side.

 Both tablets have an integrated kickstand and both include an active pen stylus, both offer storage options between 64GB and 512GB.
-And the Pro 3, like the Pro 2, is almost certainly not going to sell in iPad-like numbers.
-But that doesn’t mean some of you should not get excited about it.
+And the Pro 3, like the Pro 2, is almost certainly won't sell in iPad-like numbers.

 Next, read our best Windows tablets and laptops round-up